-A rate "lock" or "commitment" is a promise from the lender to set a specific interest rate and a certain number of points for you for a certain period of time during your application process.
-This prevents you from going through your whole application process and discovering at the end that your interest rate has gotten higher.
+When you're promised a "rate lock" from the lender, it means that you are guaranteed to keep a certain interest rate over a certain number of days for your application process.
+This saves you from getting through your whole application process and learning at the end that the interest rate has gone up.

-There are other ways to get a better rate, besides opting for a shorter rate lock period.
-A bigger down payment will result in a lower interest rate, since you will have more equity from the beginning.
-You can pay points to lower your rate over the loan term, meaning you pay more up front.
-One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
-You'll pay more initially, but you'll come out ahead, especially if you don't refinance early.
+In addition to going with the shorter lock period, there are more ways you may be able to score the best rate.
+The bigger the down payment, the lower the interest rate will be, since you will have more equity from the start.
+You could opt to pay points to improve your interest rate for the loan term, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to reduce the interest rate over the term of the loan.
+You are paying more initially, but you'll come out ahead, especially if you keep the loan for a long time.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.